ckhatton/metrix-repo/README.md

 Credit goes to [JeffreyDC](https://github.com/JeffreyDC/Metrix/blob/master/install.sh) for the initial script.

+**!!!
+THIS IS NOT USEFUL IF YOU ARE STILL USING A LINDA WALLET. !!!**

+Contact [#support-main](https://discord.gg/FJ2CqD) if you are still using the old Linda wallet.

 **This script is for only upgrading the wallet and it comes with no warranty!**

 **Make sure to make a copy of the `wallet.dat` file to somewhere very safe before proceeding.
 I personally recommend making a backup copy per wallet upgrade and/or keeping a copy of the private keys per address.**